canon

 The premise behind canon is simple: documentation that exists next to the component it describes is always more likely to be current than documentation that lives somewhere else.
 When a component changes, the frame attached to it is right there.
 When a developer opens the file for handoff, the context they need is already visible.
 When a designer joins a team and tries to understand the system, they don't have to go hunting.

-The Annotate panel gives you eight structured fields: when to use a component, when not to, how to choose between variants, what accessibility requirements apply, how its slots are meant to be composed, and more.
-A naming convention validator sits at the top of the panel so documentation always starts from a clean, standardized foundation.
+The Annotate panel gives you structured fields: design rationale, when to use, when not to, variant decision guidance, accessibility notes, slot composition, contribution rules, evolution notes, related components, and token usage.
+A naming convention validator sits at the top so documentation always starts from a clean, standardized foundation.

 The Pivotal Choice